acousticrobot/web-16/_pages/toki-pona/lesson-01-welcome.md

 ### toki pona

 The language toki pona has been around since 2001, and the official toki pona book was published in 2014.
-I have started a [resource page](/toki-pona/about/) for additional information and links to other things toki pona.
+I have started a [resource page](/toki-pona/about/) for additional information and links to all things toki pona.
+If you are new to toki pona, you can find lessons and dictionaries to use along side these lessons.

 ### sitelen sitelen, or sitelen suwi